- Sharon Bloch

 - Perry Santos

-- Dr. Perry Santos is an otolaryngology physician in Oklahoma City, OK.
+- Perry Santos received his MD at University of California, San Diego School of Medicine.
+He serves as an otolaryngology physician in Oklahoma City, OK.

 - Robert Sheldon